 Under the Personal Protective Equipment at Work Regulations 1992, employees are required to wear suitable personal protective equipment where necessary.
 When we say ‘necessary’, this covers any situation where the employee’s health or safety is at risk.
-(See https://en.wikipedia.org/wiki/Personal_Protective_Equipment_at_Work_Regulations_1992 for more details on this regulation).

-Safety Footwear IS an item of Personal Protective Equipment, meaning it is covered under the Personal Protective Equipment at Work Regulations.
+Safety Footwear is an item of Personal Protective Equipment, meaning it is covered under the Personal Protective Equipment at Work Regulations.

 Do employers have to provide Safety Footwear?

 Yes.
 The PPE at Work Regulation states that ‘Every employer shall ensure that suitable personal protective equipment is provided to his employees who may be exposed to a risk to their health or safety while at work except where and to the extent that such risk has been adequately controlled by other means which are equally or more effective.’